 Final Closure Plan: cessation of production

-1.
+1. A Contractor shall, at least 24 months prior to the planned end of Commercial Production, or as soon as is reasonably practicable in the case of any unexpected cessation including a temporary suspension, submit to the Secretary-General, for the consideration of the Commission, a Final Closure Plan, taking into account the results of monitoring and data and information gathered during the exploitation phase and the applicable Regional Environmental Management Plan.

 1bis.
-The Secretary-General shall make the final Closure Plan submitted pursuant to paragraph (1) available on the Authority’s website and invite members of the Authority and Stakeholders to submit comments in writing. .
+The Secretary-General shall make the final Closure Plan submitted pursuant to paragraph (1) available on the Authority’s website for a period of at least [60] [90] days and invite members of the Authority and Stakeholders to submit comments in writing.

+1 ter.
+The Secretary-General shall, within [seven calendar days] [14 calendar days] following the close of the commenting period under paragraph 1bis, provide the comments submitted by members of the Authority and Stakeholders, to the applicant Contractor for its consideration and to the Commission.
+The Contractor shall consider the comments and provide responses to the substantive comments received and shall submit any revised plans and responses to the Commission within 90 days from receiving the comments from the Secretary-General.

+2. The Commission shall examine the Final Closure Plan and any comments received pursuant to paragraph 1bis and revisions and responses made pursuant to paragraph 1ter at its next meeting, provided that these have been circulated at least [30] [60] [[90] Days in advance of the meeting or of receipt of the Final Closure Plan.
+The Commission should, where necessary and appropriate to ensure sufficient technical expertise, consult external independent experts, identified in accordance with Annex VIII to evaluate the Final Closure Plan.

 3. If the Commission determines that the final Closure Plan meets the requirements of Regulation 59, it shall recommend approval of the final Closure Plan to the Council.

 4. If the Commission determines that the final Closure Plan does not meet the requirements of Regulation 59, the Commission shall require the Contractor to make and submit amendments to the final Closure Plan as a condition for recommendation of approval of the plan in accordance with paragraph 3 of this regulation.

 5. The Commission shall give the Contractor written notice of its decision under paragraph 4 above and provide the Contractor with the opportunity to make representations or to submit a revised final Closure Plan for the Commission’s consideration, within 90 Days of the date of notification to the Contractor.

-6. .
+6. At its next available meeting, the Commission shall consider any such representations made or revised final Closure Plan submitted by the Contractor when preparing its report and recommendation to the Council, provided that the representations have been circulated at least [30] [60] [90] Days in advance of that meeting.

 7. The Commission and Finance Committee shall review the amount of the Environmental Performance Guarantee provided under Regulation 26 and include the results of that review and any recommendations in its report to the Council on the final Closure Plan.

-8.
+8. The Council shall consider and take a decision on the report and recommendation of the Commission relating to the approval of the final Closure plan and the amount of the Environmental Performance Guarantee.

+9. Any reports and recommendations submitted to the Council and decisions made by the Council under this regulation shall be published on the Authority’s Website by the Secretary-General within [7] [14] days of a submission or decision being made.